frequently asked questions

-I provide individual and relationship counseling to adults (18+) who live in Florida.
+We provide relationship therapy and couples counseling to adults (25+) who live in Massachusetts, Vermont, and Florida.
 All services are provided online.
-To learn more about my specialties, please visit the Services page.
+To learn more about our specialties, please visit the Services page.

 What do sessions cost?

 Longer session times are available.
 The cost of these sessions would be prorated based on the rates above.
-Longer sessions need to be arranged with me prior to the scheduled meeting time to ensure my availability.
+Longer sessions need to be arranged with your therapist prior to the scheduled meeting time to ensure their availability.

 Do you have reduced-fee or sliding scale appointments available?

 We offer a limited number of sliding scale appointments.
 At this time, all sliding scale appointment slots are full.
 This section will be updated when that availability changes.
 If you are need of counseling services at a lower cost, please take a look at our Resources page or visit www.openpathcollective.org to find a licensed therapist who has availability.

 What are your hours?

 Appointment times with Becs are Monday through Thursday between 10:00am and 4:30pm.
 If you would like to set up a consultation or appointment, the best way to contact them is by email: Becs@ThisSpaceBetween.com